pranavg009/Apartmental_Rental_Agreement_Red_Flag-/README.md

    restrained palette, so the seal reads as intentional rather than one of many competing effects.
-2. **A color system that means something, used everywhere** — the same red/amber/green hex values appear in the seal ring, the risk bar, every badge, the heatmap, *and* the PDF export, with no stray inconsistent colors (a real bug — the heatmap originally used different colors than the rest of the app — was caught and fixed as part of this pass).
+2. **A color system that means something, used everywhere** — the same red/amber/green hex values appear in the seal ring, the risk bar, every badge, the heatmap, *and* the PDF export, with no stray inconsistent colors.
 3. **A distinct typeface for data vs. prose** — IBM Plex Mono is reserved for anything measured (the score, risk-bar counts, per-clause confidence %, regional-comparison figures), Source Serif 4 for headlines, Inter for body text — so numbers visually read as data, not decoration.